Don't Go to Jail: Gameplay

 The player scores points for the round if the dice rolled create a monopoly set of colors, utilities, or railroads.
 The number of dice that need to score points depends on the property.
 If a die shows the "Go To Jail" icon, that die is placed aside.
 The player can continue re-rolling unmatched dice until they decide to end their turn and claim their points, or until all three "Go To Jail" dice land face up (causing them to lose all points earned so far that round and pass their turn).
 One stipulation in the rules is that once a die has been set aside, it cannot be re-rolled during that turn.
 The dice also feature wilds that may substitute for any symbol on the seven property dice.
 Two "Wild"s are available to use so it is possible to score a monopoly using only the wilds.
 The wild die can be moved, but only if the symbol it substitutes for happens to be rolled later that round, in which case the wild must then be immediately placed elsewhere (it cannot be rolled again that same turn).

 The game is won when a player earns enough points from matches.
 The number of points required to win is determined by the players at the start of the match in the original game.
 These rules also suggest that if a player surpasses the predetermined number of points, the win is not automatic.
 The player must then wait for all players to have an equal number of turns and should anyone top the feat, they then become the winner.

+Publication history

+After success publishing Advance to Boardwalk, Parker Brothers published Free Parking and Don't Go to Jail.

-Monopoly Express
+Monopoly Diced

-An updated version, called Monopoly Express (first released in the UK and Europe, and later available in a U.S. edition), is also available.
-The game is sometimes confused with the card game Express Monopoly, which was released in the U.S. and UK in the early 1990s and is now out of print.
+An updated version, called Monopoly DICED! (previously Monopoly Express, first released in the UK and Europe, and later available in a U.S. edition), is also available.
 The newer game alters the original game play as follows: